ShaotongLi-Max/Mental_health_issue_related_to_major_crime/README.md

-# STA304 Paper 1 MaxLI
+# Mental Health relates to Major Crime

 ## Overview

-This repository is designed to accompany the analysis and reporting for STA304 Paper 1, focusing on the relationship between crime data and MHA (Mental Health Act) reports.
+This repository is designed to accompany the analysis and reporting for the Paper , focusing on the relationship between crime data and MHA (Mental Health Act) reports.
 It provides all necessary scripts and data to replicate the analysis.

 ## File Structure